AnMol12499/CropcareAI/README.md

 - Additional plant images can be collected to make the disease detection part more robust and generalized :face_with_head_bandage:
 - Modularized code can be written instead of writing in Jupyter Notebooks (will follow this in upcoming projects)

-## Credits 💳
-This project is heavily inspired from **[this GitHub repository](https://github.com/7NNS7/Recommendation-System-for-Farming)** (especially the crop recommendation and fertilizer recommendation part).
-This project is an extended version of the above mentioned project.
-Please star the mentioned repo.

 ## License 📝
 This project is licensed under [GNU (GENERAL PUBLIC LICENSE)](https://github.com/AnMol12499/CropcareAI/blob/main/LICENSE)